 How Does Couples Counseling Work?

-In couples therapy, each partner will typically attend sessions together, whether they meet virtually or in person.
-And in addition to regular couples therapy sessions, they may both be asked to attend a few individual sessions to supplement their progress.
+Each partner will typically attend sessions together, whether they meet virtually or in person.
+In addition to regular couples therapy sessions, they each may also be asked to attend a few individual sessions to supplement their progress.
 This will allow their counselor to get to know each individual better, assess each of their personal needs, and develop the best plan moving forward.

 - Opposing values